reg3x/victoria-client/README.md

 # victoria-client
-AngularJS client for a REST catalog server
+AngularJS client for a REST store catalog